Werner Winsemann

-Werner Winsemann was a German-born former soccer referee.
+Werner Winsemann is a German-born former soccer referee.
 He officiated at the 1974 FIFA World Cup as a referee and linesman.
 At the 1978 FIFA World Cup he officiated as a linesman (now called assistant referee) only.
-He is the only Canadian referee selected for a FIFA World Cup.
+He is the first Canadian referee to have been selected to officiate at a FIFA World Cup.

 Winsemann also worked the soccer tournaments of the 1972 Olympic Games and 1976.